Judy E. Wilson-Shee, Mayor

 Please feel free to contact her with your concerns and your ideas.

-Mike Pope, Councillor
+Mike Pope, Deputy Mayor

 Mike grew up in Mount Pearl, Newfoundland and Labrador and attended Memorial University of Newfoundland graduating with a Bachelor of Arts (History and Political Science) and a Bachelor of Business Administration.
 Mike also has his Masters of Business Administration (MBA) and is PMP certified through the Project Management Institute.

 Mike has lived in New Brunswick for over 20 years and has called New Maryland home for 10 years.
-Prior to running for council, Mike was active in the Village through his work with the New Maryland Soccer Association, Village Recreation Committee and Parent School Support Committee at New Maryland Elementary School.
+Prior to running for Council, Mike was active in the Village through his work with the New Maryland Soccer Association, Village Recreation Committee and Parent School Support Committee at New Maryland Elementary School.
 In his spare time, Mike enjoys spending time with family and friends and playing the occasional round of golf.

 Laurie Pearson, Councillor